dubeyl/Welcome_page/README.md

 - 👋 Hi, I’m Léandre Dubey.
 I am a digital Neuroscientist, I did my studies in the University of Fribourg with a 1 year Master Thesis in EPFL.
+- 📄 On my portfolio you will find the projects on which I collaborated during my studies.
+If you want to know more about me, see my CV.
 - 👀 I’m interested in breaching the gap between Neuroscientists and Computer scientists.
 - 🌱 I’m currently learning data analysis with machine learning algorithms.
 - 💞️ I’m looking to collaborate on products involving Brain Computer Interfaces.